 The Real Cost of a Replacement

-- The Old School ($10 – $50): If you drive an older vehicle with a simple metal key, a hardware store can usually cut a duplicate in minutes for the price of a lunch.
+If you drive an older vehicle with a simple metal key, replacement is usually quick and inexpensive.
+Most hardware stores can cut a copy in a few minutes, often for less than the cost of a meal.

 Do You Need Collison and Comprehensive Coverage?